algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 4th range:        -          k := 2*k + 1  (=11)
 ```

-Here we query array of $[1, …, 8]$ for the lower bound of $x=4$.
-We compare it against $4$, $2$ and $5$, and go left-right-right and end up with $k = 11$, which isn't even a valid array index.
+Here we query the array of $[1, …, 8]$ for the lower bound of $x=4$.
+We compare it against $4$, $2$, and $5$, go left-right-right, and end up with $k = 11$, which isn't even a valid array index.

-Note that, unless the answer is the last element of the array, we compare $x$ against it at some point, and after we learn that it is not less than $x$, we start comparing $x$ against elements to the left, and all these comparisons will evaluate true (i. e. leading to the right).
-Hence, the solution to restoring the resulting element is to cancel some number of right turns.
+The trick is to notice that, unless the answer is the last element of the array, we compare $x$ against it at some point, and after we've learned that it is not less than $x$, we start comparing $x$ against elements to the left, and all these comparisons evaluate true (i. e. leading to the right).
+Therefore, to restore the answer, we just need to "cancel" some number of right turns.

-This can be done in an elegant way by observing that the right turns are recorded in the binary notation of $k$ as 1-bits, and so we just need to find the number of trailing ones in the binary notation and right-shift $k$ by exactly that amount.

-To do this we can invert the number (`~x`) and call "find first set" instruction available on most systems.
-In GCC, the corresponding builtin is `__builtin_ffs`.
+This can be done in an elegant way by observing that the right turns are recorded in the binary representation of $k$ as 1-bits, and so we just need to find the number of trailing ones in the binary representation and right-shift $k$ by exactly that amount.
+To do this, we can invert the number (`~x`) and call the "find first set" instruction:

 ```c++
 int lower_bound(int x) {